kyverno/website/content/en/docs/Writing policies/generate.md

 When generating a custom resource, it is necessary to set the apiVersion (ex., `spec.generate.apiVersion` and kind (ex., `spec.generate.kind`).
 {{% /alert %}}

-Kyverno will create an intermediate object called a `GenerateRequest` which is used to queue work items for the final resource generation.
-To get the details and status of a generated resource, check the details of the `GenerateRequest`.
-The following will give the list of `GenerateRequests`.
+Kyverno will create an intermediate object called a `UpdateRequest` which is used to queue work items for the final resource generation.
+To get the details and status of a generated resource, check the details of the `UpdateRequest`.
+The following will give the list of `UpdateRequests`.

 ```sh
 kubectl get generaterequests -A
 ```

-A `GenerateRequest` status can have one of four values:
+A `UpdateRequest` status can have one of four values:

-`Completed`: the `GenerateRequest` controller created resources defined in the policy `Failed`: the `GenerateRequest` controller failed to process the rules `Pending`: the request is yet to be processed or the resource has not been created `Skip`: marked when triggering the generate policy by adding a label/annotation to the existing resource, while the selector is not defined in the policy itself.
+`Completed`: the `UpdateRequest` controller created resources defined in the policy `Failed`: the `UpdateRequest` controller failed to process the rules `Pending`: the request is yet to be processed or the resource has not been created `Skip`: marked when triggering the generate policy by adding a label/annotation to the existing resource, while the selector is not defined in the policy itself.